panteha/show-and-tell/README.md

 ## What it does

-Create an app that tells the user what is in front of the camera
+Create an app to aid visually impaired users to receive an audio description of what is in front of the camera.

-This app aims to help identify objects from the camera of a phone and output the audio with the name of the object

 ## How we plan on making it work

 ### Technologies

 TensorFlow